OpenSLO/OpenSLO/README.md

 #### AlertCondition

-An Alert Condition allows you to define in which conditions a alert of SLO needs to be triggered.
+An Alert Condition allows you to define under which conditions an alert for an SLO needs to be triggered.

 ```yaml